-Omnichannel AI engagement solutions applied to analyze multiple data sources (including socioeconomic, demographic, location, medical history, and sales data) can predict how, when, and with what types of messages to engage with patient and health care practitioners (HCPs).
-This could enable personalized just-in-time content such as suggestions on a patient’s smartphone when they enter a pharmacy or read a WebMD article.
-While engaging HCPs, omnichannel AI could provide recommendations to marketing and sales representatives on next best actions, channels, and personalized content to engage HCPs.
-A few companies are already experimenting with AI to optimize interactions with HCPs (see case study 5).
+Omnichannel AI engagement solutions applied to analyse multiple data sources (including socioeconomic, demographic, location, medical history and sales data) can predict how, when and with what types of messages to engage with patient and health care professionals (HCPs).
+This could enable personalised just-in-time content such as suggestions on a patient’s smartphone when they enter a pharmacy or read a WebMD article.
+While engaging HCPs, omnichannel AI could provide recommendations to marketing and sales representatives on next best actions, channels and personalised content to engage HCPs.
+A few companies are already experimenting with AI to optimise interactions with HCPs (see case study 5).

-Beyond marketing, AI can be used to analyze patient complaints, medical inquiries, and social media data to incorporate the voice of the patient into product iterations (see case study 6).
-Natural language processing (NLP) applied to structured and unstructured data across silos can create a “voice of the market” feedback loop for key business areas such as medical affairs, market access, sales, and brand teams.
-Our research also suggests conversational AI technologies are being used increasingly to advance patient literacy by equipping patients with de-jargonized insights to help them understand treatment options and trade-offs.
+Beyond marketing, AI can be used to analyse patient complaints, medical inquiries and social media data to incorporate the voice of the patient into product iterations (see case study 6).
+Natural language processing (NLP) applied to structured and unstructured data across silos can create a “voice of the market” feedback loop for key business areas such as medical affairs, market access, sales and brand teams.
+Our research also suggests conversational AI technologies are being used increasingly to advance patient literacy by equipping patients with de-jargonised insights to help them understand treatment options and trade-offs.

 Traditionally, compliance functions have taken a risk-based approach to set priorities and then monitor activities with the highest potential for compliance risk.
-As regulatory pressures mount to proactively monitor risk, compliance staff cannot keep up with the vast amount of information compliance programs are expected to monitor.
-Applying AI solutions can help proactively identify anomalies, prioritize compliance risks, and improve the efficiency of compliance staff and activities (see case study 7).
+As regulatory pressures mount to proactively monitor risk, compliance staff cannot keep up with the vast amount of information compliance programmes are expected to monitor.
+Applying AI solutions can help proactively identify anomalies, prioritise compliance risks and improve the efficiency of compliance staff and activities (see case study 7).
 Automating the processing of adverse events is one area where biopharma companies are increasingly applying AI to handle the growing volume of adverse event data (see case study 8).

 Applying the solution has improved the quality and consistency of safety information and freed resources to focus on a deeper understanding of the safety profile of the company’s products.
 The solution has reduced case processing time by 50–60% per case, which has resulted in 65–75% savings per year in case-processing costs.